Together-Java/ModernJava/src/encapsulation/coupling.md

 to that code can be easier than if it were spread over multiple files.

-A not insignificant part of practice in the coding world is deciding when pieces of a program deserve to be abstracted from eachother (to minimize interdependence) and when they deserve to be coupled together (to keep logic in one place.)
+A not insignificant part of practice in the coding world is deciding when pieces of a program deserve to be abstracted from each other (to minimize interdependence) and when they deserve to be coupled together (to keep logic in one place.)